Hollie Hughes (politician): Subsequent career

 After her involvement in the eligibility crisis, her political involvement with the Liberal Party was somewhat diminished, but she retained her position on the NSW State Executive of the Party, and pursued alternative professional interests in the private sector.

 In June 2018, it was reported that Hughes had been ousted from her position as Liberal Party Country Vice-President, after it was revealed that she was living on the North Shore of Sydney.
 However, because she was a member of the federal executive of the party, she remained on the state executive, but as a non-voting member.
 That meant she could not take part in a number of Liberal Party preselection decisions.

-After the 2022 Australian federal election, Hughes claimed that the Australian education system was run by Marxists, stating, "...we've got an education system that’s basically run by Marxists.
+After the 2022 Australian federal election, Hughes claimed that the Australian Education System was run by Marxists, stating, "...we've got an education system that’s basically run by Marxists.
 When kids are at school and they’re being taught all this absolute leftwing rubbish, that’s where they’re leaving school and that’s where they’re landing."
 Education Minister Jason Clare criticised the comments as "crazy".

 Election to the Senate

 In November 2018, Hughes won the most votes in the Liberal Party's New South Wales Senate preselection ballot for the 2019 federal election, and was placed first on the Coalition's Senate ticket for the state.
 She and runner-up Andrew Bragg out-polled an incumbent senator, Jim Molan, who had been placed in the "unwinnable" fourth position on the ticket, below the candidate for the National Party.

 Hughes is currently the Co-Chair of the Parliamentary Friends of Autism, as well as the Parliamentary Friends of Australian Books and Writers.

+In May 2024, Hughes accused Fatima Payman of "supporting terrorists" after Payman accused Israel of committing genocide during Gaza war and used phrase "from the river to the sea Palestine will be free".

 Hughes is a member of the centre-right faction of the Liberal Party.

+Hughes endorsed Sussan Ley for the 2025 Liberal Party of Australia leadership election.

+In November 2025, Hughes resigned from the Liberal Party live on radio station 2GB.

 Personal life

 Hughes has spent the majority of her adult life living in regional New South Wales, with her family life being predominantly spent on a farm west of Moree with her three children.
 The family moved to Sydney in 2019.
 Her middle son has been diagnosed as autistic.

+As of November 2025, Hughes owns a pub in Rydal in New South Wales.